marcogrecopriolo/guglielmo/README.md

 	mkdir build
 	cd build
-	cmake .. -DXXX=ON -DYYY=ON ... -DZZZ=ON
+	cmake ..
 	make

+If you want to build supporting only specific devices, use

+	cmake .. -DXXX=ON [-DYYY=ON ...]

-where XXX, YYY and ZZZ are the mnemonics for the devices to include.
+where XXX, YYY, etc are the mnemonics for the devices to include.

+Currently supported devices are

+- AIRSPY
+- SDRPLAY
+- RTLSDR
+- HACKRF
+- LIMESDR

+The binary supplied with each version supports all available devices.
 At this moment in time, the only device tested is the SDR RTL stick, and the only build linux.

 ## TODO

 - integrate Qt audio with pulseaudio
-- RDS is very signal sensitive at moment
 - debug support
 - MPRIS support
 - cleanup the source, remove objects that are not needed, consolidate buffer usage